imran1004m/chat_db/README.md

 4. Insert data manually or using .sql or .csv:
-    --> From Workbench → Right-click the table → "Table Data Import Wizard"
+    --> From Workbench → Right-click the table → "Table Data Import Wizard".